nicfv/Blog/Domain-Name/index.md

 |`CVCVC.com`|232k|
 |No: j, q, x, z|123k|

 Requiring 3 consonants and 2 vowels leaves only about 2% of the combinations from the 5-letter sample size.
 Even just removing 4 letters from that subset almost halved the amount of combinations, which is about 1% of the original sample size.
-However, the vowels can be rearranged in a `CVCCV` or `CCVCV` pattern and possibly be pronounceable, which increases the sample size by a factor of 3.
+However, the vowels can be rearranged in a `CVCCV` or `CCVCV` pattern and possibly be pronounceable, which increases the sample size by a factor of 3, or about 3% of the supply.

 ## Six-Character